joshuahudelson/statfeed/README.md

 external in its standard, probabilistic mode, connect it to the output of a noise~ object.

-The second inlet receies a float that determines the number of elements (which directly corresponds to the periodicity of the output signal).
+The second inlet receives a float that determines the number of elements (which directly corresponds to the periodicity of the output signal).
 Minimum is 2; maximum is 1000.